 - Identifying and implementing payment system improvements

 Participants in the Faster Payments Task Force represent a broad spectrum of payment system shareholders, including FIS’ own Peter Gordon.
-Their charge is to develop views on relevant payment trends, advancements, issues and priorities in order to lead our country to a safe and faster payment network.
+Their charge is to develop views on relevant and upcoming payment trends, advancements, issues and priorities in order to lead our country to a safe and faster payment network.
 The Task Force will also acknowledge and assess other options for faster payment capabilities, such as:

 - Security and operational changes that are needed for participants to interface with the infrastructure

 - An estimated cost and time to implement